egmontmika/egmontmika.com/content/blog/love-overcomes-fear.md

 The Spirit of Jesus and the spirit of fear are opposed to each other.
 The Spirit of Jesus produces love that overcomes fear.

-Now, here comes the delicate question:
+Having said this, here comes the delicate question:

 If love makes us strong and able to overcome fear, what does that insight teach us for the art of raising children?
 Can there be any place for frightening or threatening a child in good pedagogics?